There are about 4.5 million people in the United States (and more in the world) with hyperthyroidism.

 *This number is calculated by taking the population of the US and multiplying it by the prevalence of hyperthyroidism which is 1.2%.

 A large majority of these people have undergone RAI to treat their hyperthyroidism.

 A new study (1) suggests that there is a fairly strong connection between undergoing RAI and your risk of cancer as you progress through life.

 We are going to explore this study and discuss what you can do if you have hyperthyroidism, if you’ve undergone RAI already, or if you are considering undergoing the procedure:

 A History of RAI Exposure Increases Cancer Risk

 RAI, which stands for radioactive iodine ablation, is a procedure commonly used to treat hyperthyroidism and Graves’ disease.

 It’s also used to treat other conditions such as toxic multinodular goiter and thyroid cancer but most people get this procedure done for hyperthyroidism.

-Hyperthyroidism, as you probably know if you've had this procedure, is a condition which causes your body to produce more thyroid hormone than it should.
+Hyperthyroidism, as you probably know if you’ve had this procedure, is a condition that causes your body to produce more thyroid hormone than it should.